typhomnt/Website/content/pbr_intro.md

 Back to the trace function.
 We declare $accum$ as the color of the pixel that is incremented at each ray bounce, the $mask$ variable indicates the intensity of the current ray which gradually decrease at each bounce.
 For each step we compute the intersection between the ray and the objects in the scene and store the nearest intersected object (with a positive distance) in the $io$ variable.

-The material used for the intersected object is choosen with respect to its index which is used to sample from an array of materials.
+The material used for the intersected object is chosen with respect to its index which is used to sample from an array of materials.
 We then compute the normal and the local illumination of the object at the intersection point inside the directIllumination function.
 The reflection intensity factor $c_{refl}$ is updated inside this function.
-Note, that the reflected ray origin is slightly shifted in the normal direction to avoid  wrong self interction.
+Note, that the reflected ray origin is slightly shifted in the normal direction to avoid  wrong self intersection.
 This tip is also applied when computing the shadow ray.

     vec3 trace(in Ray r)